isomerpages/sportsg-corp/_singapore-sports-institute/Science & Technology/SSI Annual Symposium 2013.md

 *   Current trends and issues in youth and female athletes in elite sport

 #### **SSI Annual Symposium Programme and Speakers**

+Click [here](/files/What%20We%20%20Do/Singapore%20Sports%20Institute/Science%20and%20Technology/SSI%20Annual%20Symposium%202013/SSI20Symposium20Programme.pdf) to download the pdf version of the SSI Annual Symposium 2013 Programme (correct as of 10 Jul 2013).